encore428/minesweeper/README.md

 - **neighborhood**: this is a list of other slates that forms the neighborhood of the slate.
 All analisys are based on neighborhood.
 No index are involved, and a slate does not need to know its position on the Canvas to perform such analysis.

+Object Orientated paradigm is adopted by having attributes and methods implemented to where each belong, and the two classes are carefully isolated.

 **How to verify the authenticity of the Intelligent playing mode**

 When the game is played, intelligent mode helps to identify mines, and automactically flags and opens appropriate slates.
 How can one be sure that this is indeed the result of correct algorithm and analysis, and not intentional or accidental cheating?

+**Hiding of critical Slate attributes**

 To ascertain that the program logic that automates the playing of the game relies only on the same info as a player does, the `__private` attribute technique is used for the the critical attributes of the Slate class: